What are tax credits and why do they matter?

 - Investment income must be $11,600 or less

-- Must file a tax return (even if not required)
+- Must file a tax return (even if not otherwise required)

 - Cannot use "Married Filing Separately" status